Auto mechanic: OEM

 A vehicle's Original Equipment Manufacturer (OEM) often provides and requires additional training as part of the dealership franchise agreement.
 In doing so, professionals become specialized and certified for that particular vehicle make.
 Some vocational schools or colleges offer manufacturer training programs with certain vehicle brands including BMW, Ford, GM, Mercedes-Benz, Mopar, Porsche, Toyota and Volvo which can provide a professional with OEM training before entering the dealership environment.
 These types of programs may be paid for by a student with no obligation, or by the manufacturer with a contract that requires a professional to work for the OEM for a designated amount of time upon graduating.
 An OEM usually has multiple professional skill levels that can be achieved, but the Master status is typically one of them.

 EPA

 The United States Environmental Protection Agency (EPA) requires any person who repairs or services a motor vehicle air conditioning system for payment or bartering to be properly trained and certified under section 609 of the Clear Air Act.
 To be certified, professionals must be trained by an EPA-approved program and pass a test demonstrating their knowledge in these areas.
 This certification does not expire.

 Types and specialties

 Auto body

+A 1995 Ford Crown Victoria that has had a door replaced.

 An auto body technician repairs the exterior of a vehicle, primarily bodywork and paintwork.
 This includes repairing minor damages such as scratches, scuffs and dents, as well as major damage caused by vehicle collisions.
 Some specialized auto body technicians may also offer paintless dent repair, glass replacement and chassis straightening.